AdamPaternostro/Azure-Databricks-Dev-Ops/README.md

    - The are deployed to the /Users folder under a new folder that your specify.
 The folder is not under any specific user, it will be at the root.
    ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Databricks-Dev-Ops/master/images/Databricks-Notebooks-Deployed.png)

+- Jobs are deploy
+   - The script obtains an Azure AD authorization token using the Service Principal in KeyVault.
+This token is then used to call the Databricks REST API
+   - Jobs are deployed as follows:
+      - Get the list of Jobs and Clusters (we need this for cluster ids)
+      - Process the each jobs.json
+      - Search the list of jobs based upon the job name
+      - If the jobs does not exists
+         - If there the attribute "existing_cluster_id" exists in the JSON, replace the value by looking up the Cluster Id and call "Create"
+         - NOTE: YOU DO NOT PUT YOUR CLUSTER ID in the existing cluster id field.
+You need to put the Cluster name and this script will swap it out for you.
+Your cluster id will change per environment.
+         - If there is not attribute "existing_cluster_id" the just call "Create"
+      - If the job exists
+         - If there the attribute "existing_cluster_id" exists in the JSON, replace the value by looking up the Cluster Id
+         - Take the entire JSON (in the file) and place it under a new attribute named "new_settings"
+         - Inject the attribute "job_id" and set the value
+         - Call "Reset" which is "Update"

 - Add you own items!
   - Cut and paste the code from one of the above tasks.
   - Think about the order of operations.
 If you are creating a Databricks Job and it references a cluster, then you should deploy the Job after the clusters.